NguyenTJoseph/reading-notes/TextEditor.md

 - syntax highlighting
 - a nice variety of themes (to reduce eye strain and fatigue)
 - the ability to choose from a healthy selection of extensions available when you need them.

+## Text Editor Options

+### First Party
+Your computer already has a text editor but these text editors are pretty bare bones.

+### Third Party
+Third party text editors have extra features than the one already on your computer.
+There is a wide selection of these and the right one is chosen through personal preference.

+Some third party text editors include:
+- Notepad++
+- Text Wrangler
+- BB Edit
+- Visual Studio Code
+- Atom
+- Brackets
+- Sublime Text